kbsenangelo/About-Me/README.md

-- 👋 Hi, I’m Kristiana Bianca Senangelo👀 I’m interested in writing, drawing, designing, organizing
+- 👀 I’m interested in writing, drawing, designing, organizing
 - 🌱 I’m currently learning how to make prototypes

 <!---